dhruvilchidvadiya786r-sys/CovarianceDynamics.jl/docs/manual/diagnostics.md

 - post-processed projections,
 - solver-dependent error metrics.

-This ensures that validation reflects **true dynamics**, not artifacts.
+This ensures that validation reflects **true dynamics**, not numerical artifacts.

 ---